KaleyraVideo/Video-iOS-SDK-Samples/UI-Customization-Example/README.md

 ```
 ### Formatters

 With our SDK you can decide how the user information are displayed on the screen.
-Yuo just need to subclass the [Formatter](https://developer.apple.com/documentation/foundation/formatter) class and implement the `func string(for: Any?) -> String?` casting the Any object to an array of
+You just need to subclass the [Formatter](https://developer.apple.com/documentation/foundation/formatter) class and implement the `func string(for: Any?) -> String?` casting the Any object to an array of
 [BDKUserInfoDisplayItem](https://docs.bandyer.com/Bandyer-iOS-SDK/BandyerSDK/latest/Classes/BDKUserInfoDisplayItem.html).

 In the next code snippets you will see how to use your custom formatters.